enkidevs/curriculum/typescript/introduction/tsc-data-types-i/tsc-number-string-boolean.md

 ### String

-String is just the programming word for text.
+A *string* is just a data type used to represent a sequence of characters.
 For a value to be a string, it must be enclosed in either single (`'`) or double (`"`) quotation marks.

 ```ts
 let brand: string = 'Samsung';